2013 Neo Irakleio Golden Dawn office shooting

-On 1 November 2013, two people were killed and a third injured in a drive-by shooting attack outside the offices of the Golden Dawn political party, in Neo Irakleio, Athens committed by two unknown anarchists in retaliation for the murder of Pavlos Fyssas.
+On 1 November 2013, two members of the Golden Dawn political party were killed, and a third injured in a drive-by shooting attack outside the offices of the Golden Dawn in Neo Irakleio, Athens.
+The attack was claimed by anti-fascists in retaliation for the murder of Pavlos Fyssas, comments made by the investigating authorities coincide with this claim.

-The events of the murders
+Murders

 On 1 November 2013, two men approached the headquarters of the Golden Dawn party in Neo Irakleio, a northern suburb of Athens, by motorcycle and fired at three Golden Dawn members located outside of the party building.
 Golden Dawn members Giorgos Fountoulis and Manos Kapelonis were struck and killed, and a third man, Alexandros Gerontas, was seriously injured.
 At least 12 bullets were fired in the attack which reportedly lasted ten seconds.
 A witness reported that a man got off a motorcycle, wearing a helmet, and fired at 'close range'.
 The attack, which was described by police as a "terrorist attack" was caught on CCTV which has been released publicly.
-Two weeks later, a previously unknown anarchist militant group, 'The Fighting People's Revolutionary Powers’ claimed responsibility for the attacks in a communication to a local news outlet, and said that the attacks were in retaliation for the two months earlier murder of anti-fascist activist and rapper Pavlos Fyssas.
+Two weeks later, a previously unknown anarchist militant group, the "Militant People's Revolutionary Forces" claimed responsibility for the attacks in a communication to a local news outlet, and said that the attacks were in retaliation for the two months earlier murder of anti-fascist activist and rapper Pavlos Fyssas.
 Police were unable to verify the authenticity of this claim of responsibility.

-Background of the victims
+Victims

 Manolis Kapelonis

 Manolis or Manos Kapelonis (Μανώλης or Μάνος Καπελώνης) was 22 years old, lived in Galatsi and had studied at the Athens Hellenic College.
 His father had served as president of the Association of Civil Government before 2010 and is now president in Public Construction Medical Institutions.
 The offices of the Local Organisation Northern Suburbs opened every Monday and Friday afternoon.
 He was among the most active part of the ideological faction.
 Their deputies and officers often made speeches, and their chief texts and the parliamentary candidate in Boeotia often appeared on the official website of the Golden Dawn.
 His funeral took place on 4 November 2013, at the Church of Ipapanti in Artemida, with the discreet presence of police, and without media coverage, upon his family's request.